Light-Wizzard/WeBookClient/README.md

 ## Windows

-Not Working.

-Of all days for Qt Download server to go down,
-I need to compile this on Windows, but cannot download Qt today.
+Not Working on AppVeyor due to MSVC, I might need to switch to [mingw](http://www.mingw.org/), if I cannot figure this out.

+I can compile and run this in Windows using mingw.

 ## QTextEdit